 Peripheral Neuropathy

 This is a type of nerve damage common to those with diabetes.
 It can cause pain, tingling, or numbness in the hands and feet.
 Drinking alcohol can intensify these symptoms as well as make them more difficult to treat.
+Heavy drinking can exacerbate abnormalities in lipid levels and worsen blood sugar control in diabetics.
 Diabetes and alcohol consumption are the two most common underlying causes of peripheral neuropathy.

 Diabetic Retinopathy

 This is a common complication of diabetes that damages the blood vessels in your retina (the back part of your eye).
 Drinking alcohol can cause these blood vessels to leak or swell, further damaging your vision.
+It is important to choose alcoholic beverages that have fewer carbohydrates for individuals with diabetes, such as dry wines, to help manage blood sugar levels better.
 If you are suffering from this diabetic eye disease, it is best to have a comprehensive dilated eye exam at least once a year.
 As a common complication of diabetes, diabetic retinopathy is a leading cause of blindness.

 Uncontrollable Blood Pressure